-Invest in ME Research (IiMER) was set up with the objectives of making a change in how ME is perceived and treated in the media, by health departments and by healthcare professionals.
+Invest in ME Research (IiMER) was set up with the objective of making a change in how ME was perceived and treated in the media, by health departments and by healthcare professionals.
 We concentrate on three key areas to concentrate our efforts on - funding for biomedical research, education and lobbying.
 Our aim is to find, fund and facilitate biomedical research into ME.

 Other Invest in ME Research Activity